GLOBAL MARKETS-Shares drop, gold surges as investors scurry for safety

 As investors wagered central banks would step in with policy stimulus to support economic growth U.S. Fed fund futures 0#FF: surged signalling more rate cuts later this year.

-In response, the dollar fell for a second straight session on Monday against the yen JPY= to be last at 111.48.
+The dollar paused at 111.58 against the Japanese yen <JPY+> after falling steeply on Friday.

-The dollar's losses began on Friday after data showed American business activity stalled in February, signalling a contraction for the first time since 2016.
+The losses came as data showed American business activity stalled in February, signalling a contraction for the first time since 2016.
 The manufacturing sector also clocked its lowest reading since August.

 "The data was a wake-up call for the U.S. equity market, hitherto complacent about the impact of the virus," NAB currency strategist Rodrigo Catril said, adding it "was probably too early to throw the towel" on the greenback.

-Despite losses since Friday, the greenback rose 1.7% last week and is still up 2.7% so far this year.
+Despite losses since Friday, the greenback rose 1.7% last week and is still up more than 2.7% so far this year.

 "We are likely entering a period of messy and potentially misleading data releases," Catril said.